Skip to main content

 Sample Course Plans

-These sample course plans provide examples of how you might progress through the program either part-time or full-time with a Spring term start.
+These sample course plans provide examples of how you might progress through the program either part-time or full-time with a Fall or Spring term start.
 You do not need to follow these plans exactly—your schedule may be different depending on balancing other responsibilities.
 Once enrolled, you'll be given a degree path planner to help guide your journey through the program.
 Program staff are available for any assistance along the way.

 Year 1